Rehab CEO Angela Kerins.

-The strange tale of how Rehab CEO Angela Kerins set about trying to silence IrishCentral turns even more bizarre with each passing day.
+he strange tale of how Rehab CEO Angela Kerins set about trying to silence IrishCentral turns even more bizarre with each passing day.

 The net result I have to say is that tens of thousands in America and elsewhere who had never heard of Angela Kerins and her alleged highly inflated salary now know about it.
-There have been over 1100 Facebook likes on the story so far.

 Kerins has done us the singular favor of handing us a story that has gone viral.

 On February 5th, our Irish correspondent John Spain, a very experienced journalist with the Independent group, wrote a cutting article about claims about her massive salary which may touch close to $400,000 when all the perks are thrown in.

 It was a broad ranging article about the charitable sector in Ireland, where he explained people felt very deeply about the level of compensation top executives are making while the charities themselves were cutting back services in difficult economic times.

 The headline we used was “Charity scams continue to sicken in Ireland” which we felt was an accurate reflection on how many ordinary people there felt about was going on.

 A few days later, February 13th to be precise, Philip Lee, lawyers for Kerins wrote not to us but to our Internet service provider Limelight and stated they were likely starting libel proceedings against us and that unless the ISP took the article down, they would be part of the suit.